 Section 8.2 Duration of Interest Periods; Conversion and Continuation of Advances.

 (a) The duration of each Interest Period will be a period of one, two, three, six or, if available from all Lenders, nine months.
+[Should annual interest period be an option in this 2 year facility?]
 Interest Periods shall be selected by the Trust acting on the instruction of Enron pursuant to the Reimbursement and Disclosure Agreement and communicated to the Agent in writing not less than three Business Days prior to the commencement of such Interest Period.
 The first Interest Period in relation to each Advance will commence on the applicable Drawdown Date and each subsequent Interest Period will commence on the expiration of the preceding Interest Period relating thereto.
 No Interest Period for a Tranche shall end after the applicable Repayment Date.

 (b) The Trust, acting on the instruction of Enron pursuant to the Reimbursement and Disclosure Agreement, may on any Business Day, upon notice given to the Agent not later than 11:00 A.M. (y) in the case of a proposed conversion into (or a continuation of) LIBOR Advances, on the third Business Day prior to the date of the proposed conversion (or continuation), and (z) in the case of a proposed conversion into Alternate Base Rate Advances, on the date of the proposed conversion, convert or continue all Advances of one type into Advances of another type; provided, however, that any conversion (or continuation) of any LIBOR Advances shall be made on, and only on, the last day of an Interest Period for such LIBOR Advances and provided further that no Alternate Base Rate Advance may be converted into a LIBOR Advance and no LIBOR Advance shall be continued as a LIBOR Advance at any time an Event of Default shall have occurred and be continuing.
 Each such notice of a conversion (or continuation) shall, within the restrictions specified above, specify (i) the date of such conversion (or continuation), (ii) the Advances to be converted (or continued) and the type of Advances into which they are to be converted and (iii) if such conversion is into (or a continuation of) LIBOR Advances, the duration of the Interest Period for each such Advance.